lf-edge/eve/docs/NETWORKING.md

 - Main IP routing table (`ip route show table main`) is not used, instead every (IP-enabled) network adapter and every local network instance has its own routing table, which is selected using IP rules by the source IP address of a given packet (see `ip rule list`).
-- Network adapter for ethernet port is implemented as a bridge which enslaves the port and takes its interface name and MAC address - this way we can then put application interfaces under this bridge to implement switch network instance
+- (L3-enabled) Network adapter for ethernet port is implemented as a bridge which enslaves the port and takes its interface name and MAC address - this way we can then use the bridge as an IP endpoint and at the same time put application interfaces under this bridge to implement (single-port) switch network instance
 - If flow logging is enabled, ACLs are implemented by iptables `mangle` table for the most part (not `filter`).
 Traffic flow that should not be allowed is marked with a "DROP mark" and routed into a dummy `blackhole` interface.
 The purpose of this is to ensure that conntrack